• Skip to main content

 Olivia Wang

-Olivia is a second-year student from Seattle, Washington, pursuing Environmental Science.
+Olivia is a second-year student from Seattle, Washington, pursuing Environmental Engineering Science.
 She is interested in the intersection of environmental protection, engineering, and biology.
 This includes research on sustainability, pollution, algae, and bioremediation.
 Outside of the lab, she enjoys piano/music theory, rock climbing, badminton, and cooking.

 Former Members